Unified African Travel Market Will Ease Connectivity, Boost Tourism, Experts Say

 He cited the Nigerian government’s recent reduction in Visa-On-Arrival fees from $170 to $120 for foreign nationals visiting the country, which came in response to complaints from foreign participants of the travel market, as a positive step forward.

-He say the policy adjustment has eased travel for many visitors, facilitating smoother movement into the country.
+He said the policy adjustment has eased travel for many visitors, facilitating smoother movement into the country.

 As one of the major concerns raised by panellists, restrictive visa policies across many African countries hinder many tourists and travel enthusiasts from connecting freely and seamlessly.